Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Boston College Stats and Trends

-- In Boston College's 11 games this season, it has five wins against the spread.

-- This year, the Eagles have one ATS win in two games as an underdog of 5 points or more.
+- The Eagles have covered the spread once this year when underdogs by 5 points or more (in two chances).

-- Boston College's games this year have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).
+- Boston College's games this season have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).

-- Boston College is 2-1 against the spread and 4-0 overall when the team notches more than 30.8 points.
+- When Boston College puts up more than 30.8 points, it is 2-1 against the spread and 4-0 overall.

 - In games that Boston College picks up more than 449.8 yards, the team is 2-1 against the spread and 4-0 overall.

-- This year the Eagles have 14 turnovers, 10 fewer than the Demon Deacons have takeaways (24).
+- This season the Eagles have 14 turnovers, 10 fewer than the Demon Deacons have takeaways (24).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.